DCC-Lab/PyHardwareLibrary/README.md

 But maybe your interest is not just using the devices, but also learning how to code to control them.
 You should find extensive documentation here on how to proceed.

-You will find a simple, trivial script named `cobolt.py` to change the power of the Cobolt laser.
-There are four versions, you should read all the examples :
+You will find a simple, trivial script named `cobolt.py` to change the power of a Cobolt laser.
+There are three versions, you should read all three examples :

 1. `1-simple`: a very trivial implementation with simple commands in sequence
 2. `2-class`: a class implementation of `CoboltLaser` that partially encapsulates the details and exposes a few functions: `setPower()` and `power()`
 3. `3-class+debugPort`: a class implementation with a debug port that mimicks the real device
 4. The main part of the code has a `CoboltDevice` that supports `turnOn()` `turnOff()`, `setPower()` and `power()`

-This is just a very simple example with a laser that probably few people have access to.
+This is just a very simple example with a laser that probably few people have access to, but should give a general idea.

 ### Strategy

 How does one go about supporting a new device?
 What is the best strategy?

 1. Obtain the manual.
 Look for connectivity information (typically, I search for `ASCII` in the text).
-You will find information such as "baud rate, stop bits, hardware handshake and ASCII commands"
+You will find information such as "baud rate, stop bits, hardware handshake" and most importatnly "ASCII commands"

    1. If you can't get the manual from the web site, contact the company.
 As mentionned above, many will gladly help you: they usually want to sell devices or satisfy customers who did buy them.

-2. Connect to the device, one way or another
+2. Connect to the device, one way or another.

    1. If necessary, a driver may need to be installed to serialize the device (to make it appear as a serial port).
+In this case, you would use the `SerialPort` class.
    2. If not available, direct USB access may be needed with `libusb` and `PyUSB`.
 This is the most elegant solution, but requires some knowledge of USB.  `PyHardwareLibrary` makes use of `PyUSB` extensively.
    3. Figure out (ideally through testing, see next point) how to connect with `SerialPort` or `USBPort`, both derived classes from `CommunicationPort`